yuri-rage/yuri-rage.github.io/_posts/2014-05-13-zorin-to-the-max.md

 ##awn preferences##

 avant-window-navigator is a fantastic panel/dock.
 It defaults to a Windows 7 look.
 Let's make it even more unobtrusive.
+Right click on the dock and select Preferences.
 The only applets I use are the Cairo Main Menu, DockBarX, Expander, Log Out, and Shut Down.
 The notification area took up too much screen space and included features that I will never use.
 We'll add a clock later.
 If you want to further customize the awn applet icons, just drag an image file from the file manager onto any dock icon.

 ![Awn Preferences Screenshot]({{ site.url }}/images/awn-prefs.png)